compas-dev/compas_fab/docs/reference.rst

 This reference manual details functions, modules, and objects included in COMPAS FAB, describing what they are and what they do.

-For learning how to use COMPAS FAB, see the :ref:`examples <examples>` and how to :ref:`work with backends <backends>`.
+To learn how to use COMPAS FAB, see the :ref:`examples <examples>` and how to :ref:`work with backends <backends>`.

 Modules